Energy Efficiency for Water Utilities

 State and local governments are developing programs to help public water systems and wastewater treatment facilities use renewable energy.

-- U.S. Department of Energy, Energy Efficiency and Renewable Energy's The Green Power Network provides information about green power products available through utility green pricing programs throughout the nation.
+- U.S. Department of Energy, Energy Efficiency and Renewable Energy's Green Power Network provides information about green power products available through utility green pricing programs throughout the nation.

-- Climate Communities Exit is a national coalition of cities and counties that educates federal policymakers about the essential role of local governments in addressing climate challenges and promoting a strong local-federal partnership to reduce greenhouse gas emissions.
+- Climate Communities is a national coalition of cities and counties that educates federal policymakers about the essential role of local governments in addressing climate challenges and promoting a strong local-federal partnership to reduce greenhouse gas emissions.

 - EPA's State and Local Climate and Energy Program provides technical assistance, analytical tools, and outreach support to states and local and tribal communities.